1992 Nemadji River train derailment

-On June 30, 1992, a Burlington Northern Railroad freight train derailed on a bridge over the Nemadji River at the southern edge of town of Superior, Wisconsin.
+On June 30, 1992, a Burlington Northern Railroad freight train derailed on a bridge over the Nemadji River at the southern edge of the town of Superior, Wisconsin.
 The derailment resulted in a liquid benzene spill into the river.
 The fumes from the spill led to an evacuation of an estimated 80,000 residents from the town of Superior, the city of Superior and Duluth, Minnesota, apparently the largest evacuation in U.S. history resulting from a train accident.

 Background

-The derailment of the southbound train happened at about 2:50 am June 30, 1992 at the intersection of Wisconsin Highway 35, the rail line and the Nemadji River.
+The Burlington Northern freight train involved in the accident was made up of three locomotives and 54 freight cars.
+The train crew consisted of: an engineer, a conductor and a brakeman.

+Derailment and the Benzene Release Spill

+The derailment of the southbound freight train happened at about 2:50 am June 30, 1992, at the intersection of Wisconsin Highway 35, the railroad line and the Nemadji River.
+The train's, three engines and several freight cars made it safely across the bridge and onto the other side before the derailment occurred.
+Three tank cars as well as a boxcar, a hopper and several bulkhead flatcars loaded with lumber, derailed on the curve that led straight towards the bridge.
+Due to the 'dragging effect' of the derailed freight cars in the middle portion of the train, resulted in tumbling off the rails in the middle section of the bridge and plunging 75 feet down into the river below.
+Directly behind the derailed cars of the mid-section of the train, several of the derailed cars on the curve leading upto the trestle, tipped over onto their sides, spilling lumber all over the place, while the remaining cars at the rear of the train remained on the tracks unharmed.
+When the derailment happened, the engine crew felt a jolt and brought the train to an emergency stop.
+After noticing that there was a derailment, they immediately radioed the BN dispatcher about the accident.
 One of the train's tank cars fell 75 feet from the bridge into the Nemadji River.
 The ruptured car released nearly 22,000 gallons of aromatic concentrates including liquid benzene and toluene into the river.
 Thirteen other derailed cars fell onto land banks.
 Two of these cars were carrying propane; other cars were carrying lumber.
-The water at the location of the BN bridge over Nemadji River was seven feet.
-The US NOAA's initial statement that day estimated the water flow rate to be 930,000 gpm, and that accordingly, the water would soon flush away spilled oil product.
-However, in the NOAA's early statement it said that the water in Superior Bay was stagnant with a high turbidity.
+The water at the location of the BN bridge over Nemadji River was seven feet deep.
+The US NOAA's initial statement that day estimated the water flow rate to be 830,000 gpm, and that accordingly, the water would soon flush away spilled oil product.
+However, in the NOAA's early statement, it said that the water in Superior Bay was stagnant with a high turbidity.